ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

     configurable string password = ?;
     ```

+    > **Note:** Enable two factor authentication on your Google account, generate an app password, and use the app password in place of your email password.
+The app password can be generated with [this link](https://myaccount.google.com/apppasswords?pli=1&rapt=AEjHL4Mf5XDD4rE79YJpP5E2NoNwhvXMET_TWyBcQRn-HMzt0PI8BmptpMGRiBVIamW-0ECgVZtXxMRA19bL4Wfnq_hmjBEMqA).

-6. Define an [`http:Client`](https://ballerina.io/learn/by-example/#http-client) object to send requests to the backend service.
+6. Define two [`http:Client`](https://ballerina.io/learn/by-example/#http-client) clients to send requests to the backend services and one [`email:SmtpClient`](https://ballerina.io/learn/by-example/#email-client) client to send emails.

    ![Define the clients](/learn/images/integration-tutorials/sending-emails-from-a-service/define_clients.gif)

-   Similarly define another [`http:Client`](https://ballerina.io/learn/by-example/#http-client) object to send requests to the payment backend service and an [`email:SmtpClient`](https://ballerina.io/learn/by-example/#email-client) object to send emails to the user.

    The generated code will be as follows.